 Autosomal recessive osteopetrosis

-Infantile autosomal recessive osteopetrosis is a sub type of osteopetrosis, a bony disease of dysfunctional osteoclasts that results in the overgrowth of bone.
-It is one of two sub types and the more severe form that tends to present earlier.
+Infantile autosomal recessive osteopetrosis is a subtype of osteopetrosis, a bone disease of dysfunctional osteoclasts that results in the overgrowth of bone.
+It is a more severe form that tends to present earlier.
 Hence, it is referred to as "infantile" and "malignant" compared to its autosomal dominant mate.

-The natural history of the condition means that by age 6, 70% of the affected will die 5.
-Most of the remainder have a very poor quality of life with death resulting by the age of ≈ 10.
+The natural history of the condition means that by the age of 6 years, 70% of the affected will die 5.
+Most of the remainder have a very poor quality of life with death resulting by the age of ~10 years.

 • failure to thrive